pocomane/brewed-in-the-apocalypse/bita.md

 is that they may be triggered on something happen in the fiction, other than in the real world.
 Here some other trivial scenarist moves:

-__Ask the player to act in turn__ - when two or more players start to speack one over another, stop them, summarize the situation and ask to a single player what ey does.
+__Ask the player to act in turn__ - when two or more players start to speak one over another, stop them, summarize the situation and ask to a single player what ey does.

-__Ask how the character does__ - when a player is sayng what the character does, but ey is too vague about the precise actions, ask em, in a kindly way, to specify better.
+__Ask how the character does__ - when a player is saying what the character does, but ey is too vague about the precise actions, ask em, in a kindly way, to specify better.
 This action applies also when the statement required by another move (like the __Taking an advantage__ move) is too vague.

-__Make clear how it works__ when it seems that a player misundestanded something in the scene, kindly remember to em how it works, and what can or can not be the consequence of eir action.
+__Make clear how it works__ when it seems that a player misunderstood something in the scene, kindly remember to em how it works, and what can or can not be the consequence of eir action.